 What Happen When Yellow Sac Spiders Bite You?

 Yellow sac spiders are usually venomous and can bite if they get in contact with the human being.
-If they create a sac in between the human skin and bed sheets, then it can bite any human while sleeping, so these spiders are known as night-hunters as they go out for prey at night-time.
+If they create a silken sac in between the human skin and bed sheets, then it can bite any human while sleeping, so these spiders are known as night-hunters as they go out for prey at night-time.
 They can also bite during daytime while a person is working in the garden.

-Whenever a creature bites human there will be an effect on the body similarly when these spiders bit a human; it damages the skin cells leading to an inadequate blood supply, bacterial infection and traumatic injury.
+Whenever a creature bites human, there will be an effect on the body similarly when these spiders bit a human; it damages the skin cells leading to an inadequate blood supply, bacterial infection and traumatic injury.

 In the beginning, people misunderstand this damage by common infections of a spider bite.
-When they ignore the bite, the area becomes too itchy and then starts swelling slowly further leads to redness with burning sensation.
+When they ignore the bite, the area becomes too itchy and then starts swelling slowly further leads to redness with a burning sensation.